jeremyckahn/chitchatter/README.md

 ### Self-hosting

 Chitchatter is designed to be forked and self-hosted.
-If you would like to change pairing or relay server configuration, or you simply prefer to control your own builds and versions, just [fork this repo](https://github.com/jeremyckahn/chitchatter/fork) and follow the steps below.
+If you would like to change pairing or relay server configuration or you prefer to control your own builds and versions, [fork this repo](https://github.com/jeremyckahn/chitchatter/fork) and follow the steps below.

-#### Caveats
+> [!IMPORTANT]

-Chitchatter peer connections are bound to the instance's domain.
+> Chitchatter peer connections are bound to the instance's domain.
 So, a user of Chitchatter at https://chitchatter.im/ would not be able to connect to a user of a Chitchatter instance on another domain (such as a personal GitHub Pages-hosted fork).

 #### Necessary steps after forking